 Jong Ie Nara Paper Art Museum

-The Jong Ie Nara Paper Art Museum in Seoul is home to over 5,000 works of art showcasing the diversity of paper folding and paper crafting in Korea.
+The Jong Ie Nara Paper Art Museum in Seoul is home to more than 5,000 works of art showcasing the diversity of paper folding and paper crafting in Korea.
 Admission is free, although there may be a small fee charged for select special exhibitions.

 The museum's first exhibit hall contains items relating to the development of paper, paper making, and paper crafting throughout Korean history.

-The second exhibit hall is designed to teach children and teens about paper art in a fun and age appropriate way.
-This portion of the museum includes an area where young visitors can create their own works of paper art.
+The second exhibit hall is designed to teach children and teens about paper art in a fun and age-appropriate way.
+This portion of the museum includes an area where young visitors can create their works of paper art.